WebOrigami/docs/src/eg/intro.md

 ## Process a folder tree as a JavaScript object

-Let's connect two ideas:

-- A folder like the `greetings` folder created in the above example is just another graph that `eg` can process.
-- `eg` to convert any graph to a plain JavaScript object with the `plain` function.

-This means that we can use the `plain` function to convert a _folder_ to a plain JavaScript object too.
-The keys will be the file/folder names, and the values will be the file contents or folder subgraphs.

-We can therefore feed the `greetings` folder to the simple JavaScript function `text(obj)` shown earlier that displayed the text values of a plain JavaScript object.
+Because the `greetings` folder created in the above example is just another graph `eg` can process, you can feed it to the simple JavaScript function `text(obj)` shown earlier that displayed the text values of a plain JavaScript object.

 ```console
 $ eg text plain greetings
 Hello, Alice.
 Hello, Bob.
 Hello, Carol.
 ```

+This connects two ideas:

+- A folder like `greetings` is a explorable graph `eg` can understand.
+- `eg` to convert any graph to a plain JavaScript object with the `plain` function.

+This means that you can use the `plain` function to convert a _folder_ to a plain JavaScript object too.
+The keys will be the file/folder names, and the values will be the file contents or folder subgraphs.

 Writing code to work with folder and files this way can be much easier than using Node's file system API directly.
 There is a performance trade-off implied by building an in-memory object to hold the file system data, but in many cases this is still very fast.
 And in practice it can much easier to manipulate a complete file system hierarchy as an in-memory object than working with a file system API.